All

 Finalists

 AssistiveMath enhances inclusive math education for blind and visually impaired learners using assistive technology and AI.
-It is a multi-sided platform supporting students, teachers, and test centers through accessible learning tools, inclusive discussion spaces, independent study via an AI assistant, and faster, affordable, accessible content delivery and feedback.
-Founder(s): Ron Pile (YC ’27)
+It is a multi-sided platform supporting students, teachers, and test centers through accessible learning tools, inclusive discussion spaces, AI-assisted independent study, and faster, more affordable ways for teachers to create and deliver accessible content and feedback.
+Founder(s): Ron Pile…

 -